Ikechukwu Uche: Villarreal

 In the last day of the 2011 summer transfer window, Uche signed with Villarreal CF, being immediately loaned out to Granada CF. On 17 September, he scored the game's only goal against the team that held his rights, in a home fixture.

 Subsequently, returned to the Yellow Submarine, Uche led his team in scoring as it returned to the top division in 2013.
 Highlights included braces in home wins over CD Mirandés (2–0), Sporting de Gijón (2–1), Girona FC (4–1) and at Racing de Santander (3–0).
 On 6 January 2014, back in the top tier, he scored his first hat-trick as a professional to help to a 5–2 away rout of Rayo Vallecano.

 Later years

 On 20 June 2015, Uche signed with Mexican side Tigres UANL for €3.5 million on a three-year contract.
+He was brought on as a substitute in the September 24, 2015 Concacaf Champions League match against Isidro Metapán, where he scored his only goal for the club to win the match and subsequently re-injuring himself.
 On 2 February of the following year he returned to Spain, being loaned to Málaga CF.

 On 10 August 2016, Uche agreed to a one-year deal with Gimnàstic de Tarragona in the Spanish second division.
 Roughly one year later, he extended his contract until 2019.